michaelvandensteen/MacOSIntune/README.md

 ## Contents

-- **MacOSDeviceRename.sh**: Scripts to rename device based on custom code and serial number.
+- **MacOSDeviceRename.sh**: Script to rename device based on custom code and serial number.
-- **TeamViewerCustomInstallMacOS.sh**: Scripts to silenty install TeamViewer on MacOS.
+- **TeamViewerCustomInstallMacOS.sh**: Script to silenty install TeamViewer on MacOS.
-- **Maintenance Scripts**: Scripts to perform regular maintenance tasks.

-## Questions?
+## Questions or suggestions?
 Open an issue on this repository and I'll answer asap.